Low-level jets create winds of change for turbines

-Category: Environment Hits: 1Global wind power capacity has increased more than fivefold over the past decade, leading to larger turbines, but low-level jets are one cause for concern.
+Category: Environment Hits: 2Global wind power capacity has increased more than fivefold over the past decade, leading to larger turbines, but low-level jets are one cause for concern.
 The effects of these strong, energetic wind flows depend on how high the wind flows are in relation to the turbines.
 Researchers considered three different scenarios in which the LLJs were above, below, and in the middle of the turbine rotors.

 Read more https://www.sciencedaily.com/releases/2021/02/210223110718.htm